Southwest Corner – Chili King and Metals Bank

 Local chili appeared in the mining city of Butte, Montana as early as 1899.
 It was a canned product and, like related tamales, available from the Montana Cash Grocery.

 Canned tamales have been available from Truzzolino for decades.
 The firm began in 1896, with an immigrant family from Palermo, Italy preparing a Tex Mex staple.
 They sold tamales from a cart uptown, and it proved profitable.
 Vincent Truzzolino ran his original parlor on West Park Street from 1919 through 1932.
-This ad from is from that first year in Butte.
+This ad is from that first year in Butte.

 Note that the dish was novel enough to have caused confusion between the chili pepper and the country of Chile.
 And there were other vendors, clustered in the center of town, around Park and Main Streets.
 Lee Chili Parlor from 1910: